 Philsoc Away Day 2018

-The date of this event has now been fixed as Sunday 22 July 2018.
+The date and the theme of this event have now been announced.
+Please